Priyal-2005/capstone/README.md

 FullStack Project Proposal

-1. Project Title
+**MediConnect**

-MediConnect – Full Stack Doctor Appointment Booking System
+Full Stack Doctor Appointment Booking System

-2. Problem Statement
+Problem Statement

 MediConnect is a full-stack doctor appointment booking system that allows patients, doctors, and admins to interact through a single platform.
 Patients can book appointments with doctors, doctors can manage their schedules, and admins can oversee the system.

 3. System Architecture